 It feels safe to travel to a country with good infrastructure and equipment like New Caledonia.
 There are three hospitals on the main island.
 But as you explore natural and remote places, it’s not the same.
 Pharmacies do exist on the smaller islands, but their offer is limited.
 They have at least one doctor there, so no reason to worry about this.

-In case something more serious happens, I recommend purchasing travel insurance (click to read about the one we chose) as costs can quickly add up for the medical fees and the flight transfers to get treatment.
+In case something more serious happens, I always purchase travel insurance as costs can quickly add up for the medical fees and the flight transfers to get treatment.

 You may leave your rain jacket in your bag if you’re lucky.
 But it’s an item I would not travel without, even if I am out of the wet season.
 They can get rain and wind in New Caledonia!
 It can also be very useful if you plan a boat trip.